 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS RP and Sony Cyber-shot DSC-HX95 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the Canon RP and the HX95 are recent models that are part of the current product line-up.
+Both the RP and the HX95 are recent models that are part of the current product line-up.
 Neither of the two has a direct predecessor, so perhaps they will constitute the origins of new camera lines for Canon and Sony.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon RP Manual (free pdf) or the online Sony HX95 Manual.
+Further information on the features and operation of the RP and HX95 can be found, respectively, in the Canon RP Manual (free pdf) or the online Sony HX95 Manual.

 So how do things add up?
 Is there a clear favorite between the Canon RP and the Sony HX95?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Canon EOS RP:

 - More detail: Offers more megapixels (26 vs 18MP) with a 23% higher linear resolution.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - Better image quality: Features bigger pixels on a larger sensor for higher quality imaging.